 If you're pregnant, the Centers for Disease Control and Prevention recommends a group B strep screening between weeks 35 and 37 of pregnancy.
 Your doctor will take swab samples from your vagina and rectum and send them to a lab for testing.

-If you've already given birth and your doctor suspects your baby has group B strep disease, a sample of your baby's blood or spinal fluid will be sent to a lab for evaluation.
+After you give birth, if your doctor suspects your baby has group B strep disease, a sample of your baby's blood or spinal fluid will be sent to a lab for evaluation.

 Antibiotics are effective treatment for group B strep infection in adults.
 The choice of antibiotic depends on the location and extent of the infection and your specific circumstances.

-- Puopolo KM, et al. Group B streptococcal infection in neonates and young infants. http://www.uptodate.com/home.
-Accessed Feb.
-22, 2016.
+- Puopolo KM, et al. Group B streptococcal infection in neonates and young infants. https://www.uptodate.com/contents/search.
+Accessed July 16, 2019.

-- Group B strep.
-Centers for Disease Control and Prevention. http://www.cdc.gov/groupbstrep/about/index.html.
-Accessed Feb.
-22, 2016.
+- Group B strep (GBS).
+Centers for Disease Control and Prevention. https://www.cdc.gov/groupbstrep/index.html.
+Accessed July 16, 2019.

-- Puopolo KM, et al. Group B streptococcal infection in pregnant women. http://www.uptodate.com/home.
-Accessed Feb.
-22, 2016.
+- Puopolo KM, et al. Group B streptococcal infection in pregnant women. https://www.uptodate.com/contents/search.
+Accessed July 16, 2019.